linux-china/kotlin-platform-bom/README.md

 * Kotlin dsl for spring mvc test： https://github.com/petrbalat/kd4smt
 * Klock: Klock is a Date & Time library for Multiplatform Kotlin 1.3 https://korlibs.soywiz.com/klock/
 * SpringMockK: MockBean and SpyBean, but for MockK instead of Mockito： https://github.com/Ninja-Squad/springmockk
+* Strikt: assertion library for Kotlin intended for use with a test runner: https://strikt.io/

 ### References